astares/Scenarios/README.md

 	<Then: 'The scenario could fail'>
 	self assert: false
 ```
+The current convention is to categorize the step methods in a _steps_ protocol.

 ### Running features and scenarios
 At the moment, there is a SimpleScenarioRunner that needs to be triggered from a Playground.